 By the time he met Kshesinskaya, Nikolai already intended to marry Alice of Hesse-Darmstadt.

-Grand ducal love triangle
+Grand Duke's love triangle

-Matilda Kshesinskaya and Grand Duke Andrei Vladimirovich.
+Matilda Kshesinskaya and Grand Duke Andrew Vladimirovich.

-The rival was his son, Grand Duke Andrei Vladimirovich, cousin of Nicholas II.
+His rival was his son, Grand Duke Andrei Vladimirovich, cousin of Nicholas II.
 He was ten years younger than his relative and seven years younger than Matilda.

 Matilda Kshesinskaya with her son.